roblanf/euc_qc/README.md

 3. Uses *bbmap* to map the trimmed reads to the E. grandis genome
 4. Uses *samtools* to turn the SAM files to sorted BAM files
 5. Deletes all the large files (the SAMs and the trimmed read files)*
+6. Uses *samtools* and GNU parallel to index all the bams
+7. Uses *indexcov* to visualise various coverage stats across all samples
 6. Uses *multiQC* to summarise most of the QC data

 *It would be easy not to delete these files of course, but since the only point of this script is to run QC, we usually don't want to keep the trimmed reads.
 We can always re-trim the files for the final analysis if we like the settings we used.